Germany launches coronavirus app as EU eyes travel revival

 BERLIN (Reuters) - Germany appealed to the public on Tuesday to download a new smartphone app to help break the chain of coronavirus infections, one of several such apps that European governments hope will revive travel and tourism safely.

-The Covid-Warn-App, now available for Apple and Android devices, uses Bluetooth short-range radio to measure close contacts between people and issues a warning should one of them later test positive for COVID-19.
+The Corona-Warn-App, now available for Apple and Android devices, uses Bluetooth short-range radio to measure close contacts between people and issues a warning should one of them later test positive for COVID-19.

 “This app isn’t a cure-all.
 It’s not a free pass.
 But it’s an important additional tool for containing the pandemic,” Health Minister Jens Spahn told a launch event.